ryantriangles/goset/README.md

 # goset

-A generic set implementation for Go >= 1.18.
+A generic thread-safe set implementation for Go >= 1.18.

 ```go
 // Create set, passing initial values of any comparable type